-Once the bubble popped, the economy stagnated, and Japan entered two "lost decades".
-Banks became zombie banks, the central bank got its hands stuck in a liquidity trap, and Japanese twenty-somethings faced a fate worse than death: while their fathers had enjoyed lifetime employment at one company, they moved from temp job to temp job, failing to build much in the way of careers.
+But once the bubble popped, the economy stagnated, and Japan entered a "lost decade," and some say it still hasn't completely recovered almost 30 years later.
+Banks became zombie institutions, the central bank got stuck in a liquidity trap, and Japanese twenty-somethings faced a fate worse than death while their fathers had enjoyed lifetime employment at one company, they moved from temp job to temp job, failing to build much in the way of careers.
 In short, they weren't half as inhuman as the mythos.

 A major factor in Japan's boom was the necessity of rebuilding all the infrastructure after World War II.
 While a burden in the 1950s and '60s, by the '70s the Japanese economy was enjoying the benefits of much newer, more modern factories than the United States (a similar situation happened in Europe, particularly in West Germany, but the Cold War was more of a factor there).
 Also, the West put quite a bit of investment into the reconstruction of post-war Japan, particularly during the Allied occupation and the decades that followed.
 They also got help from W. Edwards Deming, who had been responsible for researching major means of improving manufacturing efficiency during World War II.
 The American automakers, comfortable with their own profits and confident in their future, didn't want to have anything to do with him, so Deming went to Japan and taught them how to make cars that were both more reliable and cheaper than the Americans'.